balfieri/aws/README.md

 <p>
 Typically, you'll want one instance to act as a template for others.
 We'll call this your master instance.
-So you'll get a program running on the master instance, then take a snapshot and use that snapshot to clone new instances.
+Typically you'll get a program running on the master instance, then take a snapshot and use that snapshot to clone new instances.
+More on that later.
 </p>

 <p>